ska-telescope/skampi/docs/src/pipelines.rst

       TEL: low
       [... more code]

 Only those two keys differ in the jobs.
 Developers are urged to maintain this similarity between jobs.
+Pipelines and tests should behave same: the System Under Test and Test Environment both should be idempotent and reproducible.

 .. |SKA Minikube Deployment| raw:: html